Sri Ganganagar: History

-In 1899–1900, the Bikaner State was affected by a severe famine.
+From 1899 to 1900, the Bikaner State was affected by a severe famine.
 To resolve this issue, Maharaja Ganga Singh obtained the services of AWE Standley, an engineer, who demonstrated the feasibility of the western area of the Bikaner State being irrigated by the waters of the Sutlej.
-The plan of the Sutlej Valley Project was drawn by the chief engineer of Punjab, RG Kennedy, according to which the vast area of erstwhile Bikaner State could be brought under irrigation.
+The plan of the Sutlej Valley Project was drawn by the chief engineer of Punjab, RG Kennedy, according to which the vast area of the Bikaner State could be irrigated.
 However, the project was delayed due to objections by the state of Bahawalpur.

 With the intervention of the Viceroy of India, Lord Curzon in 1906, a Tripartite Conference was held and an agreement was reached on 4 September 1920.
 The foundation stone of the Canal Head Works at Ferozepur was laid on 5 December 1925 and the work completed in 1927 by constructing 143 km of lined canal.
 The opening ceremony was performed on 26 October 1927 by Lord Irwin, then Viceroy of India.
+The city celebrates its foundation on the same day.

 The plan for the city of Sri Ganganagar was drawn at this time.
-Irrigated parts of Bikaner State were brought under Sri Ganganagar district.
+Sri Ganganagar district was formed from the irrigated parts of the Bikaner State on 30 March 1949.
 Part of the district was later split off to form Hanumangarh district in 1994.

+Geography

 Location and area

 Sri Ganganagar District is between latitudes 28.4 and 30.6 and longitudes 72.2 and 75.3 The total area of Sri Ganganagar is 11,154.66 km2.
-It is surrounded on the east by Hanumangarh district, (formerly part of Sri Ganganagar district) on the south by Bikaner District, on the west by Bahawalnagar district of the Pakistani Punjab, and on the north by Fazilka district of Indian Punjab.
+It is surrounded on the east by Hanumangarh district, (formerly part of Sri Ganganagar district) on the south west by Anupgarh district, (formerly part of Sri Ganganagar district) on the south by Bikaner District, on the west by Bahawalnagar district of the Pakistani Punjab, and on the north by Fazilka district of Indian Punjab.